Manta-Network/EthereumDappDevelopmentCourse/session_4/README.md

 ## What is NFT/ERC721

-- NFT

-A Non-Fungible Token (NFT) is used to identify something or someone in a unique way.
+- NFT: A Non-Fungible Token (NFT) is used to identify something or someone in a unique way.
 This type of Token is perfect to be used on platforms that offer collectible items, access keys, lottery tickets, numbered seats for concerts and sports matches, etc. This special type of Token has amazing possibilities so it deserves a proper Standard, the ERC-721 came to solve that!

-- ERC721

-The ERC-721 introduces a standard for NFT, in other words, this type of Token is unique and can have different value than another Token from the same Smart Contract.
+- ERC721: The ERC-721 introduces a standard for NFT, in other words, this type of Token is unique and can have different value than another Token from the same Smart Contract.
 All NFTs have a uint256 variable called ```tokenId```, so for any ERC-721 Contract, ```tokenId``` must be globally unique.
 That said, a dapp can have a "converter" that uses the tokenId as input and outputs an image of something cool!

 ## Key Features of ERC721